Wendy Williams Gives Update On Her Show Via Social Media After Ending Virtual Tapings

 “We need you back!!!!” one fan exclaimed.

 “We miss you!
-You look beautiful,” another chimed in.
+You look beautiful,” another person chimed in.

 “You look FABULOUS Wendy!!!
 Happy to see you!” a third fan gushed, followed by several purple heart emoji.

 In addition to the positive remarks, several fans begged Williams to return to her show to explain where she’s been for the past several weeks.
-As The Inquisitr previously shared, Williams halted the production of remote episodes for The Wendy Show back in May.
+As The Inquisitr previously shared, she halted the production of remote episodes for The Wendy Show back in May.
 She decided to tape episodes from her home after she and several other talk shows exited their studios due to the coronavirus pandemic.

-After opening up to her audience that she wasn’t taking quarantine well, she was reportedly also facing symptoms from her battle with Graves disease.
-Williams was diagnosed with the illness in 2018 and was allegedly feeling restless after filming, which caused her to step down.
+After opening up to her audience that she wasn’t taking quarantine well, Williams was reportedly also dealing with symptoms from her battle with Graves disease.
+She was diagnosed with the illness in 2018 and was allegedly feeling restless after filming, which caused her to step down.

-Although Williams didn’t share if she would be having any more Wendy @ Home recordings, Page Six reports that she will be back on the airwaves in Fall 2020.
-The Wendy Williams Show was renewed by Fox Television Stations through the 2021-2022 season on Wednesday.
+Although Williams didn’t share if she would be having any more Wendy @ Home recordings, Page Six reports that she will be back on the airwaves in the fall of 2020.
+The Wendy Williams Show was renewed by Fox Television Stations through the 2021-22 season on Wednesday.